icatproject/topcat/yo/config.md

 This sets the field data to display in a meta tab.
 The object has 4 possible properties:

   - **displayName** (string - optional) - the field label
-  - **translateDisplayName** (string - optional) - Use a property from lang.json as the field label
+  - **title** (string - optional) - Use a property from lang.json as the field label
   - **field** (string - required) - the entity field name whose value will be displayed
   - **data** (object - optional) - used when you wish to display relationship fields

-Either displayName or translateDisplayName must be set.
-If both title and translateDisplayName are set, translateDisplayName is used.
+Either displayName or title must be set.
+If both title and title are set, title is used.